-- Since Windows 11 is almost here, hardware manufacturers are scrambling to provide compatible devices for millions of users.
+- Since Windows 11 is already live, hardware manufacturers are scrambling to provide compatible devices for millions of users.

 - Even though Dell and Lenovo were among the first companies to announce they're working on it, Asus seems to be gaining ground.

 - Models such as ProArt Studiobook Pro 16 OLED, Vivobook Pro 14/15 OLED, and Zenbook Pro Duo 15 OLED look awesome and have great specs.

 - Know that Lenovo also has a lot of new models coming this fall, among which is their first AMD Ryzen-based IdeaPad Slim 7 Carbon.

 Just last week we were discussing what choices we could have in the future, in terms of Windows 11 compatible hardware we can purchase this fall.